csq111/Esophageal-Cancer-Model-Code/README.md

 - Optimize the active learning strategy by integrating uncertainty quantification with clinical prior knowledge.

 ## Contact Information
-If you have any questions, please contact 223050027@link.cuhk.edu.cn.
+If you have any questions, please contact **shiqingleicmu@gmail.com** and 223050027@link.cuhk.edu.cn.